OpenPanzerProject/OpenPanzerBoards/README.md

 # Open Panzer Package Lists for the Arduino Board Manager

-This branch contains the Arduino IDE Boards Manager installation support files, including the `package_*_index.json` file. custom package_openpanzer_index.json file that can be used to add new third party boards to the Arduino IDE.
-You probably don't need to download any of these files.
+This branch contains the Arduino IDE Boards Manager installation support files.
+You probably don't need to download any of these.

 ## Add Open Panzer Custom Board to Arduino IDE
 To add Open Panzer boards to the Arduino IDE, open File->Settings and paste the following link into the `Additional Boards Manager URLs` box: